Our Cooking Journey

 Method

-8. Flour the scraper and divide the dough into 2 equal parts.
+5. Flour the scraper and divide the dough into 2 equal parts.
 Always with the help of the scraper try to gently separate one ciabatta from the other.
 Do not worry if they don't have a perfect shape, try not to handle the dough too much as you want to keep as much air in as possible for the perfect light texture.

-9. Line a large baking tray with baking paper next to the ciabatte and transfer them into the tray by sliding your fingers under each end of the ciabatta and quickly transfer it, keeping some space between the two ciabatte.
+6. Line a large baking tray with baking paper next to the ciabatte and transfer them into the tray by sliding your fingers under each end of the ciabatta and quickly transfer it, keeping some space between the two ciabatte.
 Let them rest for 15 minutes.

-11. Once the oven reach the temperature put your ciabatte in the middle of the oven and straight after add half glass of cold water into the small deep tray at the bottom and quickly close the oven.
-This will produce steam which helps the bread to rise.
+7. Turn the oven on to 230°C (fan) and place a small baking pan or a deep tray at the bottom of the oven and place a small deep tray at the bottom of the oven.
+Once the oven reaches the temperature, put your ciabatte in the middle of the oven and straight after add half a glass of cold water into the small deep tray at the bottom and quickly close the oven.
+This will produce steam which helps the bread to rise and create a better crust.

-12. Bake for 15-20 minutes or until golden brown on top.
+8. Bake for 15-20 minutes or until golden brown on top.
 Do not be afraid of the colour when baking bread, the ciabatta needs a proper crust or the structure of the crumble will collapse.

-13. Once the ciabatta is out of the oven, let it cool down on a cooling rack for at least 2 hours or even better overnight before enjoying.
+9. Once the ciabatta is out of the oven, let it cool down on a cooling rack for at least 2 hours or even better overnight before enjoying.

 Picture

-2 Comments
+26 Comments

 Supriya Kutty link